.

 See also List of Governors in Argentina

-The internal products of the provinces are merged into the national product, and then the national budget is decided, including what percentage of it is given to each province.
-Provinces are free to choose their own utilization of the assigned percentage of the national product.
+The internal products of the provinces are merged into the national product when the national budget is decided.
+The share of the budget given to each province is decided based on each province's individual contribution to the national budget.
+Provinces are free to choose their own utilization of their assigned percentages of the national product.

 History